Stay warm, stay smart!

 Use advanced power strips to eliminate ‘standby’ power that many devices consume even when turned off.

-Set your water heater to 120°F. Many are preset at 140°F, which uses more energy than necessary.
+Set your water heater to 120°F. Many are preset at 140°F, which usually uses more energy than necessary.

 How can we help